ethanped/misc-scripts/vpnconnect/README.md

 To terminate, execute "sudo killall openvpn"

 To-Do:
- - Write a script to install config files from vpnbook
+ - Write a script to install config files from vpnbook (and other necessary requirements, such as openvpn)
  - Support for servers hosted in different Countries (outside of the US)
  - Automate/simplify termination process